 Join the Cambridge Bicycle Committee for a leisurely ride through the streets of Cambridge as part of the city's annual Bike Month activities.
 The theme of this spring's bike tour is a celebration of women’s history in Cambridge, passing sites associated with fascinating women who have left their mark on literature, education, law, science, music, culinary arts, law enforcement, architecture, civil rights, public health and more.

 We will start at the Cambridge Public Library Main Branch with a brief introduction.
-The ride itself will take about two hours and will include a few short stops along the way related to the ride's theme.
+The ride itself will take about two hours and will include a couple short stops along the way related to the ride's theme.
+Check out the route below!
 We'll be escorted by the Cambridge Police Department's Bike Patrol.
-The ride will end back at the Cambridge Public Library with a light lunch supplied by our food and beverage donors.
+The ride will end back at the Cambridge Public Library with snacks.

 Saturday, May 17th